lykmapipo/ngAA/README.md

 </html>
 ```

-2. require `ngAA` module into your angular application or module
+- Require `ngAA` module into your angular application or module
 ```js
 angular
 .module('yourApp',[